 Introduction

-Mantle cell lymphoma (MCL) is an uncommon subtype of non-Hodgkin lymphoma (NHL) prevalently relating to extranodal sites.
-Though comprises only 6% of NHL, MCL is a challenge according to its aggressive clinical behavior and poor outcomes [1].
+Mantle cell lymphoma (MCL) is an uncommon subtype of non-Hodgkin lymphoma (NHL).
+Though it comprises only 6% of NHL, MCL is a clinical challenge according to its aggressive clinical behavior and poor outcomes [1].
 Ibrutinib is a first-in-class covalent and irreversible Bruton’s tyrosine kinase (BTK) inhibitor that has demonstrated activity in several B-cell malignancies [2].
 Venetoclax is a highly selective inhibitor of BCL-2, an antiapoptotic protein that has elevated expression in many hematologic malignancies, including MCL [3, 4].
 The targeting of BTK and BCL-2 with ibrutinib and venetoclax is the most effective drug approach in the treatment of chronic lymphocytic leukemia (CLL) and relapsed/refractory MCL [5, 6].
-The combined therapy of ibrutinib and venetoclax is an innovative strategy and consistent with favorable therapeutic effectiveness in relapsed/refractory MCL patients who have a poor prognosis with current treatment.
+The combined therapy of ibrutinib and venetoclax is an innovative strategy and is consistent with favorable therapeutic effectiveness in relapsed/refractory MCL patients who have a poor prognosis with current treatment.
 The most common adverse events of this combined therapy are gastrointestinal, such as diarrhea, nausea or vomiting, and gastroesophageal reflux.
 Tumor lysis syndrome is a common serious adverse event [5].

 Case report

-A 50-year-old male patient was diagnosed with MCL (stage IV, simplified MIPI score=3) in 2011, and the first line therapy was 6 cycles of R-hyperCVAD/R-MA, the complete response (CR) duration of which lasted 24 months.
-In 2013, his disease relapsed and was treated with rituximab+bortezomib+high-dose cytarabine for 3 cycles as the second line therapy.
-Though CR was attained, the collection of autologous stem cells failed, and thalidomide maintenance was initiated until the disease relapsed later in 2015, and the second progression free survival (PFS) was 32 months.
-Then, 2 cycles of R-CHOP/R-DHAP were given followed by lenalidomide maintenance, and the disease relapsed the third time in 2017 (PFS = 26 months).
-The patient developed pancytopenia and high tumor burden at this time, and ibrutinib monotherapy was administrated at the dose of 560 mg per day.
-Two months later, CR was confirmed by both PET-CT scan and bone marrow biopsy, but the disease relapsed 7 months later in 2018 with significant bone marrow infiltration.
+A 50-year-old male patient was diagnosed with MCL (stage IV, simplified MIPI score=3) in 2011, and the first-line therapy was six cycles of R-hyperCVAD/R-MA; the complete response (CR) duration lasted for 24 months.
+In 2013, his disease relapsed and was treated with rituximab+bortezomib+high-dose cytarabine for three cycles as the second-line therapy.
+Though CR was attained, the collection of autologous stem cells failed, and thalidomide maintenance was initiated until the disease relapsed later in 2015.
+The second progression-free survival (PFS) period was 32 months.
+Then, two cycles of R-CHOP/R-DHAP were given followed by lenalidomide maintenance, and the disease relapsed for the third time in 2017 (PFS = 26 months).
+The patient developed pancytopenia and a high tumor burden at this time, and ibrutinib monotherapy was administrated at a dose of 560 mg per day.
+Two months later, CR was confirmed by both positron emission tomography-computed tomography (PET-CT) scan and bone marrow biopsy, but the disease relapsed seven months later in 2018 with significant bone marrow infiltration.
 Next generation sequencing using a bone marrow specimen did not reveal any mutations involving BTK, CARD11, CD79b, MYD88, or TP53.
-Venetoclax was given according to the dosing schedule that started at 100 mg per day and increased by 100 mg daily，finally to 600 mg per day.
-Partial remission (PR) was attained 2 months later, however, venetoclax was discontinued due to the patient's economic status, and the disease progressed 5 months later (PFS = 7 months).
-After treatment with ibrutinib or venetoclax, we monitored the Coombs’ test periodically, and results of direct antiglobulin test (DAT) showed negative anti-immunoglobulin G (IgG) and anti- complement C3 (C3).
+Venetoclax was given according to a dosing schedule that started at 100 mg per day and increased by 100 mg daily to reach 600 mg per day.
+Partial remission (PR) was attained two months later; however, venetoclax was discontinued due to the patient’s economic status, and the disease progressed five months after the PR (PFS = 7 months).
+After treatment with ibrutinib or venetoclax, we monitored the patient using a Coombs’ test periodically, and the results of a direct antiglobulin test showed negative anti-immunoglobulin G (IgG) and anti- complement C3 (anti-C3).